/ astro-integrations / How to Integrate Drizzle ORM with Astro: Complete Guide

 }));

 "Cannot find module 'postgres'" at runtime: Make sure you installed the postgres package (not pg).
-Drizzle's postgres-js adapter requires the postgres npm package specifically.
+The drizzle-orm/postgres-js adapter imported in the client requires the postgres npm package specifically.
+The Drizzle get-started guide pairs drizzle-orm/postgres-js with import postgres from 'postgres'.

 Type errors on schema columns: Drizzle infers types from your schema definition.
-If you added a column but see type errors, regenerate your migration files and make sure the schema file is saved before running queries.
+If you added a column but see type errors, regenerate your migration files with drizzle-kit generate and make sure the schema file is saved before running queries.

 Migrations not applying: Check that your DATABASE_URL in the environment matches what is in drizzle.config.ts.
-The config file uses process.env while Astro pages use import.meta.env, so both need to be set.
+The config file reads process.env while Astro pages read import.meta.env, so both contexts need the variable set. drizzle-kit migrate applies the SQL files produced by drizzle-kit generate.

 Connection pool exhaustion: The postgres driver manages its own connection pool.
-In serverless environments, set a lower pool size: postgres(url, { max: 5 }) to avoid exceeding your database's connection limit.
+In serverless environments, set a lower pool size, for example postgres(url, { max: 5 }), to avoid exceeding your database's connection limit.

-Slow development workflow: Use drizzle-kit push during development instead of generate + migrate.
-It applies schema changes directly and is faster for iterating.
+Slow development workflow: Use drizzle-kit push during development instead of generate plus migrate.
+It applies schema changes directly to the database and is faster for iterating on a local schema before you commit to versioned migration files.

 Conclusion

 Drizzle ORM brings type-safe database access to Astro without the overhead of traditional ORMs.
 The schema-as-code approach means your TypeScript types always match your database structure, catching errors before they reach production.
-Combined with Astro's hybrid rendering, you can build data-driven pages that are fast to develop and reliable in production.
+Combined with Astro's static-by-default rendering and per-route prerender = false opt-in for on-demand pages, you can keep your marketing pages static while serving data-driven pages from the database.
 Start with a simple schema, use push during development, and switch to proper migrations when you are ready to deploy.